sambuddha6/AzureWebServerDeploy/README.md

 14. Once the terraform plan command is successful check if the file 'solution.plan is created
 15. Run 'terraform apply "solution.plan"' to create the resources - upon successful completion it should give the message 'Apply complete!
 Resources: 14 added, 0 changed, 0 destroyed.'
 16. Run 'terraform show' to see the resources created and it should give a message like Output #4
-17. Run 'terraform destroy' to delete the resources created
+17. Run 'terraform destroy' to delete the resources created, it will ask for user confirmation
 18. Run 'terraform show' to confirmed the resources have been destroyed
 19. Run 'az image delete -g cloud-shell-storage-centralindia -n myPackerImage' to delete the packer image
 20. Run 'az image list' to confirm if the packer image is deleted